-It feels like we just welcomed the fall season, and yet here we are getting ready for 2021 year-end giving campaigns.
-Soon we’ll be in full swing planning and prepping for #GivingTuesday, holiday drives, and setting goals for 2022.
+It feels like we just welcomed the fall season, and yet here we are getting ready for year-end giving campaigns.
+Soon we’ll be in full swing of rolling out GivingTuesday, holiday drives, and goals for the new year.
 With 30% of annual giving happening in December, it’s vital that nonprofits plan ahead to create a robust year-end fundraising campaign and finish the year roaring on all cylinders.
 And given online giving has increased by over 32% over the past three years, one way to effectively do so is by ramping up your digital efforts.

 So how can you make the most of your year-end digital giving campaigns?
 There are three essential ways to do so: